 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+[x] R2-2406150 “LS on RAN2 agreements and assumptions for Ambient IoT”

 **** End of Changes****